GoPro wants you to absorb the world in all its 360-degree glory with its GoPro MAX camera.

 GoPro recently pushed significant updates to its editing studio.
 Users now have access to preset themes, single-clip editing and more filters.
 You can also reframe 360-degree video and cut the clips to your liking.
 Simply select your desired field of view and the GoPro app will automatically pan for a smooth video output.
 In the demo we saw, GoPro was able to edit a 360-degree recording into an engaging action clip in mere minutes.

 The GoPro MAX merges all of the excellent features of the GoPro HERO 8, with respectable enhancements and 360-degree capabilities.
 At $500 it’s a rather pricey camera, but you’re getting more than just a GoPro or only a 360-camera.
 This device delivers the brand’s expected quality when it comes to video, and we also like its new video settings, added microphones, and automatic 360-degree mode stitching.
 Plus, the editing opportunities of the companion app are awesome.
-We're putting it to the test against other 360 cameras to see how well it performs, but so far it seems that the newest product from GoPro is living up to its MAX name.
+Among the best 360 cameras, we prefer the Insta360 One X2, which is easier to hold without needing a selfie stick, and which has more innovative video-editing features.
+Regardless, this 360 camera from GoPro is living up to its MAX name.